-- 4.5 To reflect preparation of the GMSF the council is intending to review the existing Local Plan (namely the Joint DPD) to ensure that it reflects the spatial development strategy for Greater Manchester and Oldham.
-Whilst the exact scope of the Local Plan review is dependent somewhat upon the GMSF it may include the following: - The spatial vision, strategic objectives and spatial strategy for Oldham; - Strategic and development management policies where they provide additional policy direction for Oldham beyond that set out in the GMSF; - Designations and allocations for the use of land which may include, for example, housing, business and industry, mixed-uses, protected open land, safeguarded land, green infrastructure, retail, leisure, open spaces, sports and recreational uses, community facilities, health, education, natural/built/historic environments, areas of nature conservation, floodrisk areas, transport routes and highway or other transport scheme(s); and a - Monitoring and implementation framework and delivery strategy. - 4.6 Further details and the timetable for reviewing the Local Plan is set out in the Local Plan Profile found in section 6.
+- 4.6 To reflect preparation of the GMSF the council is intending to review the existing Local Plan (namely the Joint DPD) to ensure that it reflects the spatial development strategy for Greater Manchester and Oldham. - 4.7 The current Joint DPD was adopted in November 2011 and a review of Oldham's Local Plan is required for a number of reasons, in particular: - To meet the requirements set out in NPPF, particularly in relation to need for local plans to be reviewed every five-years and then updated as appropriate. - There are policies, particularly those in relation to housing and employment, that need to be updated in light of changes in market signals, local circumstances and priorities, and legislation, so as to provide a succinct and up-to-date plan in line with the requirements set out in the NPPF; and - There will be a need to reflect the GMSF and provide further direction and guidance at a local level. - 4.8 The Local Plan will deal with matters at the local level setting out the spatial vision, strategic objectives and strategy for Oldham and cover planning policies and site allocations, where they provide additional policy direction for Oldham in relation to (for example): - Sustainable development; - Housing; - Economy and employment; - Communities, health and well-being; - Retail and town centres; - Built environment, design and heritage; - Natural environment; - Green Infrastructure, open spaces, sport and recreation; - Greent Belt and Other Protected Open Land; - Transport and accessibility; - Infrastructure; and - Climate change and floodrisk. - 4.9 Whilst the exact scope of the Local Plan review is dependent somewhat upon the GMSF it may include the following: - The spatial vision, strategic objectives and spatial strategy for Oldham; - Locally specific strategic and development management policies where they provide additional policy direction for Oldham beyond that set out in the GMSF; - Designations and allocations for the use of land which may include, for example, housing, business and industry, mixed-usesdevelopment, protected open land, safeguarded land, green infrastructure, retail, leisure, open spaces, sports and recreational uses, community facilities, health, education, the natural, built and

+- historic environments, areas of nature conservation, floodrisk areas, transport routes and highway or other transport scheme(s); and a - Monitoring and implementation framework and delivery strategy. - 4.10 The Council went out to consultation with a Regulation 18 Notification in summer 2017.
+This informed the local community, stakeholders and businesses of the council's intention to review the Local Plan and sought comments on what issues this should address. - 4.11 Further details and the timetable for reviewing the Local Plan is set out in the Local Plan Profile found in section 6.5.

-Neighbourhood Plans
+Neighbourhood Plans Planning